em-dat/em-test/README.md

-EM-DAT may contain ISO country codes or country names that are not listed in the currently used reference (See[EM-DAT Documentation](https://doc.emdat.be/docs/data-structure-and-content/spatial-information/#united-nations-m49-standard-country-or-area-codes)).
+EM-DAT may contain ISO country codes or country names that are not listed in the currently used reference (See [EM-DAT Documentation](https://doc.emdat.be/docs/data-structure-and-content/spatial-information/#united-nations-m49-standard-country-or-area-codes)).
 EM-DAT has a few exceptions for oversea territories and historical countries not included in the current reference.
 This is somewhat normal given polical changes throughout History, yet, EM-TEST allows to explicitly flag which cases are in EM-DAT thanks to the